BOBrown/boZhang.github.io/_pages/about.md

 # News
 ---
-- Sep 24, 2023, StructChart, our research on visual chart, has been released ([arXiv paper](https://arxiv.org/abs/2309.11268)), where we will release the SimChart9K dataset powered by LLM, and observe that StructChart continuously improves the chart perception performance as more simulated charts are used for pre-training.
+- Sep 24, 2023, StructChart, our research on visual chart, has been released ([arXiv paper](https://arxiv.org/abs/2309.11268)), where we will release the SimChart9K dataset powered by LLM.
+By the proposed SimChart9K, we observe that StructChart continuously improves the chart perception performance as more simulated charts are used for pre-training.
 - Sep 23, 2023, SPOT, showing a promising and **scalable** 3D pre-training on autonomous driving, has been released (See our paper for more details, [arXiv paper](https://arxiv.org/abs/2309.10527)).
 - Sep 22, 2023, One paper entitled “AD-PT: Autonomous Driving Pre-Training with Large-scale Point Cloud Dataset” is accepted by **NeurIPS-2023**.
 - Aug 16, 2023, One paper about cross-domain background-fouced alignment "Rethinking Cross-Domain Pedestrian Detection: A Background-Focused Distribution Alignment Framework for Instance-Free One-Stage Detectors" is accepted by **TIP**.